Recovery-Oriented Cognitive Therapy:

 Dissemination and Implementation:

-CT-R has been implemented across all levels of care for individuals with serious mental illness.
+CT-R has been implemented at all levels of care for individuals with serious mental illness.

 Recovery-oriented cognitive therapy for schizophrenia (in press).
 Guilford Press.: New York, NY.